coinbase/mesh-ethereum/README.md

 ## Features
 * Comprehensive tracking of all ETH balance changes
-* Stateless, offline, curve-based transaction construction (with checksum validation)
+* Stateless, offline, curve-based transaction construction (with address checksum validation)
-* Atomic balance lookups using Geth's GraphQL Endpoint
+* Atomic balance lookups using go-ethereum's GraphQL Endpoint
 * Idempotent access to all transaction traces and receipts

 ## Usage